wp-plugins/demo-data-creator/readme.txt

 Tags: wordpress mu, buddypress, demo, data, example, dummy, users, blogs, sample Requires at least: 2.7
 Tested up to: 2.9.2
-Stable tag: 0.8
+Stable tag: 0.9

-Demo Data Creator is a Wordpress MU and BuddyPress plugin that allows a Wordpress developer to create demo users, blogs, posts, comments and blogroll links for a Wordpress MU site.
+Demo Data Creator is a Wordpress, WPMU and BuddyPress plugin that allows a Wordpress developer to create demo users, blogs, posts, comments and blogroll links for a Wordpress site.
 For BuddyPress you can also create user friendships, user statuses, user wire posts, groups, group members and group wire posts.

 == Description ==